microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 Uninstall-Module -Name ComplianceUtility -AllVersions
 ```

-If the corresponding module was installed manually, you also need to remove it manually by deleting its installation folder.
+If the 'Compliance Utility' was installed manually, you also need to remove it manually by deleting its installation folder.

 > **Note**
 >